Commando-Brando/SecondBrain/Second_Brain/Designing Data Intensive Applications/Chapter 8 Trouble with Distributed Systems.md

 Page 273

-What is an NTP client?
+What is an NTP?
+(Network Time Protocol)
+a protocol that allows the synchronization of system clocks.
+In client-server architectures there can be NTP servers which serve to help synchronize clocks between clients.

 Key points:
 - networks are super challenging to deal with especially in distributed systems